 Why Plan for Open Space & Recreation?

 Open Space and Recreation areas are some of our most loved, utilized, and iconic community spaces.
-Maybe it's the local pool where we learned to swim, the wooded trail where we got to know a new tree, or the playground where we spent family time, these places hold a special place in our personal and community fabrics.
+Maybe it's the town pool where we learned to swim, the wooded trail where we got to know a new tree, or the playground where we spent family time, these places hold a special place in our personal and community fabrics.

 These plans open the door to potential grant funding for project implementation, but are equally important for the community conversations and involvement that SRPEDD helps to facilitate as part of plan development.

 Carver has had a number of previous planning efforts, including open space plans from 2004 - 2015.
 Learn more about the previous OSRPs by visiting the Town of Carver's Website here